yForecasting/mint/README.md

 remove SmartGit menu item: invoke
 > bin/remove-menuitem.sh

+SmartGit authentication:
+> Edit - Preferences - Hosting Providers.
+On your Hosting Providers, click add.
+Select hosting (Github), click Generate API Token automatically opens browser and generates token then copy go back to your SmartGit then paste the token and finally click add and OK.

 #### (OR Install Gitkraken)
 Gitkraken is an alternative for smartgit.
 It can be installed via the software manager or via: